 The Court of Appeals in Perry also takes a new perspective on how courts should assess the validity of popularly enacted initiatives such as Proposition 8.
 For both proponents and opponents of popular constitutionalism, the gay marriage debates raise the question of whether voters or courts should get the last word in a constitutional democracy when they take polar opposite positions on a minority rights issue.
 The Perry opinion would impose less a death knell to such initiatives than a set of speed bumps, through which courts would analyze whether a discriminatory provision was the retraction of a right or a failure to extend it, and whether it had a demonstrably legitimate purpose, other than simply the imposition of stigma.
 In the gay marriage context, the court left open the possibility that limiting marriage to different sex couples could be justified by the desire to discourage “accidental procreation.”
 However, based on evidence about the campaign to pass Proposition 8, the court found that animus had been the dominant motivation in this case.

 Scholarly Commons Citation

 Hunter, Nan D., "Animus Thick and Thin: The Broader Impact of the Ninth Circuit Decision in Perry V. Brown" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 959.
+959.